 Disclosures and Citations

 I try where possible to use open source information thus no copyright law covers it use or publication.
 This site is for educational purposes, it makes no money nor is any of it copied from any direct source.
-I have used various sources to collaborate information and these are as follows;
+I have used various sources to collaborate information and these include;

-‘Ghost Fields of Suffolk‘ Robert McKenzie, (Larks Press) 2012
+Robert McKenzie ‘Ghost Fields of Suffolk‘, (Larks Press) 2012

 ‘Air Force combat Units of World War II‘ Air Force Historical Studies Office, Joint Base Anacostia Bolling Washington DC.
 1983 (Open Source)